 These challenging times have brought us together in the spirit of perseverance.
 With nature at heart, many are looking to green tourism as the new normal.
-Istria is committed to welcome sustainable travelers by introducing more eco-friendly holidays Check our eco-friendly travel guide to Istria and indulge in the most unique eco experiences in post-pandemic world!
+Istria is committed to welcoming sustainable travelers by introducing more eco-friendly holidays Check out our eco-friendly travel guide to Istria and indulge in the most unique eco experiences!

 Rediscover the charm of slow travel